Ehlers-Danlos Syndrome, Atlanto-axial instability, and Craniocervical instability

 Very little research in exploring a myriad of problems seen in patients with hEDS and Craniocervical instability.

-One of the great problems people suffering from the problems described by the people above is first getting doctors to believe that there is something wrong with them that does not require mental health counseling, and second, getting a diagnosis that is real to their problems of cervical spine or craniocervical instability and Ehlers-Danlos syndrome.
+One of the great problems people suffering from the problems described by the people above is first getting doctors to believe that there is something wrong with them that does not require mental health counseling, and second, getting a diagnosis that is real to their problems of the cervical spine or craniocervical instability and Ehlers-Danlos syndrome.